kodecocodes/SC_SpiroMifsud/Reachability/For Instructor/script.md

 Reachability in iOS

 ### Description:
-Handling and Detecting Internet connection issues using reachability.
+Handling and detecting Internet connection issues using reachability.

 TH